Copernicle/OG-Ores-Unified/README.md

 2. Update Pack Icons.
 [DONE]
 3. Release for all applicable Minecraft versions.
 [DONE, as of 10/22/2025]
 4. ~~Add more example images to readme.~~ [I decided it doesn't need more.]
 5. Add classic-style nether quartz and nether gold extensions.
+[Initial Release]

 ## Other, Similar Projects (I do not endorse these, but please take a look to see which one is best for you.)